-In the event of a death of a patient whilst on the ward or wing:
+In the event of a death of a patient whilst on the wing or H2/H3:

-PODs must be kept on the ward/wing in quarantine for two weeks in case they are requested by the coroner.
+Medications for the patient must be kept and returned to pharmacy in case they are requested by the coroner.

-The PODs must be placed in an evidence bag with the patient's name on it.
-A list of these medicines, along with their quantities, must be made in the ward/department diary and the entry dated, witnessed and signed by two nurses or a nurse and a pharmacist or doctor.
+The medication must be placed in an evidence bag with the patients name on it.
+A list of these medicines, along with their quantities, must be made in the spreadsheet in the DIC folder on the shared drive by a pharmacist or doctor.
 The bag should then be sealed and the two people involved in witnessing the sealing should sign across the seal along with the date.
-The bag should then be stored in the drug cupboard.
+The bag should then be stored in pharmacy.

 If the Coroner asks for the medicines, they can be released to his or her approved representative.
-The wording 'Handed over to the Coroner' along with the date handed over should be written against original entry in the ward/department diary and this should be signed by the coroner's representative removing them and by a nurse who must witness the removal.
+The wording 'Handed over to the Coroner' along with the date handed over should be written against original entry in the spreadsheet and this should be witnessed by the coroner's representative removing them and by a pharmacist.